 The conference begins Friday, October 28, 2022 in the morning with a tutorial program.
 Plenary speakers and technical sessions will be featured on October 29-30.
 The technical program continues on October 31, 2022, concluding mid-afternoon.
-Schedule and featured speakers will be updated on this site as information becomes available.
+Keynote talks are scheduled for Saturday, October 29, 2022.

 Title: Technologies and Challenges for Electrification of Aircraft Propulsion Systems